 I’ve got the low down for you right here! >>> 26 Types of Chalk Style Paint For Furniture

-Hazy shot….(still trying to learn this new camera)
+Hazy shot….(was still trying to learn the new camera at the time)

-Clearly I am not a whiz with the new equipment….yet. ;) But I still thought the shot was sort of cool looking so am including it.
+Clearly, I am not a whiz with the new equipment….yet. lol But I still thought the shot was sort of cool looking so am including it.